keymanapp/keyman/resources/docker-images/README.md

 Note: For Core and Linux we put the generated binaries in a container specific directory because they are platform dependent.

+If you build both with Docker and directly with the build scripts, it is advisable to run a `git clean -dxf` before switching between the two.
+The reason is that the Docker images use a different user, so that paths will be different.

 ## Running tests locally

 To run the tests locally, use the `run.sh` script: